 But by 1993 discontent at the club was rife with manager Clough revealed to have serious alcohol problems.
 The club directors were concerned at the decline in standards behind the scenes and on the pitch.
 When Clough announced his impending retirement on 26 April 1993 it was the end of an era that had reached great heights with the European Cup win over SV Hamburg.

-In truth Forest have never been the same team since the day Clough departed.
+In truth, Forest has never been the same team since the day Clough departed.
 But it was his dogged determination to remain at the club, despite huge personal problems, that set the club on a course from which it has never really recovered.
-Yet the identity and brand of Forest remains strong with the red ‘garibaldi’ shirts remaining and they are said to be one of the first ever football teams in the world to wear red colours.
+Yet the identity and brand of Forest remain strong with the red ‘garibaldi’ shirts remaining and they are said to be one of the first ever football teams in the world to wear red colours.

-Nottingham has another club; and Notts County are the oldest professional league club in the world having been formed in 1862 predating Forest.
+Nottingham has another club, and Notts County is the oldest professional league club in the world having been formed in 1862 predating Forest.

 Such are the date of foundations Notts County pre-dated the English FA and initially played a ‘gentleman only’ game of its own rather than association football.
-Notts County are therefore considered to be one of the pioneers of the modern ruled game and are the oldest of the world’s professional association football clubs.
+Notts County is therefore considered to be one of the pioneers of the modern ruled game and is the oldest of the world’s professional association football clubs.

 In 1888, Notts County, along with 11 other football clubs, became a founding member of the Football League system.
 The club also won the FA Cup in 1894.

 With Forest known as one of European football’s best clubs, County completed an equally remarkable transformation when in May 1981 they became a top division side again.
-Since then the club have had several spells in the top division of English football most recently in 1991–92, when the club played in the old English First Division.
+Since then the club has had several spells in the top division of English football most recently in 1991–92 when the club played in the old English First Division.

-Never having played in European football, Notts County can however point to having had a influential role in Italian club Juventus adopting black and white kits.
+Never having played in European football, Notts County can, however, point to having had an influential role in Italian club Juventus adopting black and white kits.
 In 1890 County had adopted black and white striped shirts, and have played in these colours since.